 - Get a 2- to 4-week supply of medicine, if possible.

-There’s no cure or vaccine for COVID-19.
-But you may be less likely to get sick if you prevent other diseases.
-So it’s important to get vaccines for infections like the flu, pneumonia, pertussis, and shingles.
+There’s no cure for COVID-19 but getting vaccinated could help prevent you from contracting the virus.
+You may also be less likely to get sick if you prevent other diseases, so it’s important to get vaccines for infections like the flu, pneumonia, pertussis, and shingles.

 When to Call Your Doctor